-a) The onus is on the player applying the contact to ensure his opponent is not in a defenseless position and if so, he must avoid or minimize contact.
-However, and determining whether such contact could have been avoided, the circumstances of the contact, including whether the opponent put himself in a vulnerable position immediately prior to or simultaneously with the contact or whether the contact was unavoidable can be considered.
+a) The onus is on the player applying the check to ensure his opponent is not in a defenceless position and if so, he must avoid or minimize contact.
+However, and determining whether such contact could have been avoided, the circumstances of the check, including whether the opponent put himself in a vulnerable position immediately prior to or simultaneously with the check or whether the check was unavoidable can be considered.
 This balance must be considered by the officials when applying this rule.

-b) Any unnecessary contact with the player playing the puck on an obvious icing or an offside play which results in that player hitting or impacting the boards is boarding and must be penalized as such.
-In other instances where there is no contact with the boards, it should be treated as charging.
+- b) Any unnecessary contact with the player playing the puck on an obvious icing or an offside play which results in that player hitting or impacting the boards is boarding and must be penalized as such.
+In other instances where there is no contact with the boards, it should be treated as charging. - c) A 5-minute major and game misconduct shall be assessed for a foul resulting in an injury to the face or head of an opponent. - d) The Referee shall assess a match penalty for an infraction under this rule for any player who recklessly endangers their opponent by boarding.